Choose the correct Inline Skates

 • Lightweight

-• Plastic bends more, thus under weight, it keeps the user lower to the ground
+• Plastic flexes more, so it keeps the skater lower to the ground under weight

-• Easier to control since the power transfer is lower
+• Easier to control, since the power transfer is gentler

 • Beginners